 Today hip-hop is one of, if not the most-listened to music genres in the world and yet many fans of the genre still regard the 90s as being the “Golden Age“.
 There were so many classic records released during that decade that it makes it almost impossible to put together a list that’s under 100 records long.

-We decided to whittle it down to 27.
-These essential 90s Hip Hop Albums are a great introduction to that era and will give you a solid foundation and basic understanding of rap music that time.
 They were chosen based on their ability to stand the test of time, influence on future artists, impact when released, replay value, overall lyricism and musicianship.

-27 Highly Influential 90s Hip Hop Albums
+The Most Influential 90s Hip Hop Albums

-The top 27 picks on here aren’t listed in any specific order.
+The Top 27 picks on here aren’t listed in any specific order.
 We’ll give you a brief history and description of each record and some background information to illustrate how they fit into the grand scheme of things.

 - A Tribe Called Quest – The Low End Theory (1991)